leekelleher/umbraco-contentment/docs/editors/content-blocks.md

 Content Blocks is a property-editor used for creating a list of structured content, with each block configurable using an element type.

 > If you are using Umbraco 8.7 (or above), this may sound familiar to the [Block List Editor](https://our.umbraco.com/Documentation/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/), and you may be asking yourself why should you use Content Blocks over the built-in Block List Editor?
-It's a good question, and you'll find no marketing spin from me, I'd recommend that you stick with Umbraco's built-in editors.
+It's a good question, and you'll find no marketing spin from me.
+So if you have any doubts, then I'd recommend that you stick with Umbraco's built-in editors.
 Content Blocks has subtle differences, it's entirely your choice.

 > For long time fans of Umbraco v7.x, if you recall the [Stacked Content](https://our.umbraco.com/packages/backoffice-extensions/stacked-content) editor, then Content Blocks could be considered its spiritual successor.